xpepper/FizzBuzzKataCSharp/README.md

 Doom is avoided, and the pointing finger moves on.

-So of course in order to avoid embarassment infront of your whole class, you have to get the full list printed out so you know what to say.
-Your class has about 33 pupils and he might go round three times before the bell rings for breaktime.
+So of course in order to avoid embarrassment in front of your whole class, you have to get the full list printed out so you know what to say.
+Your class has about 33 pupils and he might go round three times before the bell rings for break-time.
 Next maths lesson is on Thursday.
 Get coding!

 Write a program that prints the numbers from **1** to **100**.
 But for **multiples of three** print **"Fizz"** instead of the number and for the **multiples of five** print **"Buzz"**.
 For numbers which are **multiples of both three and five** print **"FizzBuzz"**.